 Now, unfolding element would be a mistake, because indeed a simple proof can be found by auto, keeping element an abstract predicate:

 '''

 Coq < auto.

-Proof completed.
+No more subgoals.

 '''

 Many variations on unfold are provided in CoQ.
 For instance, we may selectively unfold one designated occurrence: